svideloc/FinalProjectSentAnalysis/README.md

 1. Debate Night Tweets for Sentiment Analysis - Gathered using Python Package GetOldTweets3 to search 'date' & 'serach term' such as Febuary 25 for Joe Biden.
 These resulted in about 440,000 tweets for 6 different candidates.
 Twitter only allows a certain number of requests therefore more data was not able to be gathered 'DemDebateTweets.ipynb'.
 2. User Data & Tweets for users for Spambot Classifier - Used the Twitter API to gather user data for 20,000 users and around 900,000 tweets 'TwitterAPIcsv/TwitterAPI.ipynb'.

+The data anslysis on the sentiment analysis can be found in the file 'EDA2.ipynb'

 ## Sentminet Analysis

 For the sentiment analysis I used a pretrained RNN that was trained on movie review data, this can be found in the file 'SentimentAnalysis.ipynb'.
 The files for the pretrained network can be found from this page: